TobikoData/sqlmesh/docs/concepts/models/overview.md

     NOTE: This can only be set for forward-only models.

 ### gateway
-:   Specifies the gateway connection to execute this model with the corresponding engine.
-When the gateway isn't specified, the default gateway is used.
+:   Specifies the gateway to use for the execution of this model.
+When not specified, the default gateway is used.

 ## Incremental Model Properties